jesa7955/vagrant-bhyve/README.md

 This part records on how to create a box with one for other provider.
 With this method, you can skip remain steps.
 We are also [working on](https://github.com/swills/vagrant-mutate) automating this job.

 We use [FreeBSD-11.0-BETA1](https://atlas.hashicorp.com/freebsd/boxes/FreeBSD-11.0-BETA1) for VirtualBox here.
+You should make sure the box has been downloaded.(With vagrant init and vagrant up --provider=virtualbox)

 1. Make a directory where vagrant store box file for the new provider
 ```bash